Sanson, New Zealand: Education

 At the front of the old Sanson School building, located on State Highway 3 on the western boundary of the township (Dundas Road) is the Sanson Memorial Gate; erected to the memory of soldiers who died in World War I. It was unveiled on 31 August 1924 and lists the names of twelve deceased soldiers.

 The nearest secondary school (year 9–13) is Feilding High School, 17 km away in Feilding.

+Blokart

+The Manawatū Blokart Club is based in Sanson.
+In 2022, the club hosted the Blokarting 2022 New Zealand National Championships and the World Championships.
+The 5 day World Championship event saw two days of competition at the Sanson blokart track and three days held on the airfield tarmac at the nearby RNZAF Base Ohakea.